-Federal student aid regulations require that all borrowers complete loan exit counseling for their Federal Direct and/or Federal Perkins Loans.
-Students must complete loan exit counseling when they are graduating, leaving Carrington or enrolling for fewer than six credit hours.
+Federal student aid regulations require that all borrowers complete loan exit counseling for their Federal Direct Loans.

+Students must complete loan exit counseling when they are graduating, leaving Carrington or enrolled in a less than half time status.
 Loan exit counseling notifications are provided to all identified students.
-Student borrowers who have not completed loan exit counseling will be contacted by a financial awareness consultant to facilitate the process.
-Failure to complete loan exit counseling may result in placement of a hold on students' records, which would prevent fulfillment of transcript requests and release of graduates' diplomas.
+Student borrowers who have not completed loan exit counseling will be contacted by the Student Finance Department to help facilitate the process and are available to answer any questions.